-Today’s blog is for all the parents who want to succeed in parenting.
+Today’s blog post is for all the parents who want to succeed in parenting.

 It is not easy to raise a child, especially nowadays.
 Do you remember the last time you bought a car?
-That car came with a manual no matter what was the model or the brand.
-In that user manual, it was prescribed what must be done if the oil must be changed, if it had engine problems or any other situation.
+That car came with a manual, regardless of the model or brand.
+In that user manual, you can look up what must be done if the oil needs to be changed if it had engine problems or any other situation.
 It is all written there.

-When my daughter Jasmin was born, I did not have such manual.
-And, neither did you when you had your kids.
-I had to figure out what to do in order to solve the situations I faced.
-A year after Jasmin was born Samuel came to our lives.
-And, I said: well, now I have a year of experience as a father.
-With Samuel it is going to be a little easier because I already “have experience”.
+When my daughter Jasmin was born, I had no such manual.
+And, neither did you when you had your children.
+I had to figure out what to do in order to handle the situations I faced.
+A year after Jasmin was born, Samuel came into our lives.
+And, I said, “Well, now I have a year of experience as a father.
+With Samuel, it is going to be a little easier because I already ‘have experience’.”
 How wrong I was!
-Samuel had a completely different personality from that of his sister Jasmin.
+Samuel had a completely different personality from that of his sister.
 The manual I used for Jasmin did not work with Samuel.

-My strategy regarding raising the kids has been one of creating a relationship with them based on collaboration instead of power.
-And I know that for many parents it is not the conventional way, but remember that unconsciously we have had a relationship of collaboration with our children throughout the years.
+My strategy for raising the children been consisted of creating a relationship with them based on collaboration instead of power.
+And I know that for many parents, this not the conventional way, but remember that unconsciously. we have had a collaborative relationship with our children throughout the years.
 For example, when Jasmin or Samuel cried, we tried to figure out what was happening to them so that we could help them stop crying.
 If the method we used was not working, we used another method until we found the most effective one to help them stop crying.

 Ideally, we continue to do this almost every day.
-It is simply to try to understand and focus on some of the most important aspects of being parents: to understand our children’s worries, perspective and opinions; considering what troubles them and their point of view, and working together to find realistic solutions that are mutually satisfactory.
+It is simply trying to understand and focus on some of the most important aspects of being parents: understanding our children’s worries, perspective, and opinions, considering what troubles them, and working together to find realistic solutions that are mutually satisfactory.

-Science, nowadays, has provided many studies that support this line of thought.
-Studies to which we have held on in the las few years as parents, and in my case as a therapist, in order to help those parents who need orientation in this area.
-One of the authors of those studies who has made contributions to this area is the Clinical Psychologist Ross Greene.
+Science, nowadays, has provided many studies that support this line of thought, studies we have held on to in the last few years as parents, and in my case, as a therapist, in order to help parents who need orientation in this area.
+One of the researchers who has made contributions to this area is clinical psychologist Ross Greene.

 Children do fine if they can.
-If they can handle the crisis in which they are or if they have the tools needed in order to do certain task or to meet an expectation, they will do fine.
+If they can handle the crisis or if they have the tools needed to do certain task or to meet an expectation, they will do fine.
 There are many situations that are out of children’s control and that may lead them to develop difficult behaviors.
 The truth is that maybe they do not have the needed tools to deal with those situations.

-It is not easy for children to deal with certain situations, such as stress produced by the events life presents.
-If I, who am more than 50 years old, many times do not know how to deal with stress produced by happenings I face in my life, do you think a child is going to be able to know how to handle stress?
+It is not easy for children to deal with certain situations, such as stress produced by life events.
+If I, who am more than 50 years old, many times do not know how to deal with stress produced things I face in my life, do you think a child is going to be able to know how to handle stress?

-Other situations children may not know how to handle may be the raising techniques their parents have.
-There are children who are suffering due to the stress and consequences of a rough, hard, strict, difficult and abusive raising style.
-There are parents who want to raise their children the same way they were raised: disciplined with a stick, yelling and punches.
+Other situations children may not know how to handle may be the parenting techniques their parents use.
+There are children who are suffering due to the stress and consequences of a rough, hard, strict, difficult, and abusive parenting style.
+There are parents who want to raise their children the same way they were raised: disciplined with a stick, yelling, and punches.
 That is abusive.
-This creates levels of stress and anxiety in the child and has consequences in the long term which can be difficult for the child.
+This creates levels of stress and anxiety in the child and has consequences in the long term.

-Another situation that maybe children may not know how to handle could be their nervous system’s functioning.
-Maybe the child is being rebel due to a psychiatric condition that he/she may have, and if that is the case, that condition needs to be diagnosed and treated.
-Some of those conducts may be: Oppositional defiant disorder, Intermittent explosive disorder, Conduct disorder and Antisocial personality disorder.
+Another situation that children may not know how to handle could be their nervous system.
+Maybe the child is being rebellious due to a psychiatric condition that he/she may have, and if that is the case, that condition needs to be diagnosed and treated.
+Some of those conditions may be: Oppositional defiant disorder, intermittent explosive disorder, conduct disorder, and antisocial personality disorder.
 There are many other disorders that the child might have.
-If that was the case, until the child gets proper treatment, he/she will not be able to behave correctly because he/she just will not know to do it.
+If this is the case, until the child gets proper treatment, he/she will not be able to behave correctly because he/she will not know how.

 Perhaps the child, simply, does not know how to handle his/her temper.
-And, as parents, we need to help him/her achieve it and develop emotional intelligence, and also, how to handle his/her emotions.
-All of this will teach the child to handle his/her inner world in a successful way, so he/she can deal with the exterior world.
+And, as parents, we need to help him/her achieve this and develop emotional intelligence, as well as handle his/her emotions.
+All of this will teach the child to handle his/her inner world in a successful way, so he/she can deal with the outside world.

 Many times, we think the problem our child has is a motivation problem.
 This is something we cannot just assume.
-Unless the child has a condition or disorder that allows him/her to have an adequate behavior, it is very rare to assume that he/she is not meeting an expectation because he/she lacks motivation.
-Very often, skill are the motor of the train and motivation the caboose.
+Unless the child has a condition or disorder that allows him/her to behave adequately, it is very rare to assume that he/she is not meeting an expectation because he/she lacks motivation.
+Very often, skills are the train’s engine and motivation is the caboose.